Skip to content

 Do I have to stop drinking?

-No. The Sinclair Method works while you drink — that's literally the mechanism.
-You take the pill, you have your beer, the brain's reward response fades over weeks.
-Some people end up at zero.
+No. The Sinclair Method works while you drink.
+That's literally the mechanism.
+You take the pill, you have your beer, the reward response fades over weeks.
+Some end up at zero.
 Some end up at three drinks on a Friday and nothing else all week.
 You pick the goal.

 What if I want to stop fully?

 You can.
 We support that.
-The community has both moderation-goal and full-stop members, and we don't sort people into camps.
+The community has both moderation-goal and full-stop members.
+We don't sort people into camps.

 What does naltrexone actually cost?

-Generic, typically $20–60 per month with most US insurance, sometimes free with GoodRx coupons, occasionally up to $80 if you're paying cash.
-The doctor visit to get it prescribed is $0–150 depending on your insurance and whether you use your own PCP or a telehealth service.
+Generic, typically $20–60/month with most US insurance, sometimes free with GoodRx, up to $80 if you pay cash.
+The doctor visit to get it prescribed runs $0–150 depending on your insurance and whether you use your own PCP or a telehealth doctor.

 Do I need insurance?

-No. Plenty of US telehealth services will write the prescription cash-pay.
-We list four of them on our resources page.
-If you have HSA/FSA, your doctor can write you a Letter of Medical Necessity that often makes the Realm Peers subscription reimbursable too — ask us.
+No. Plenty of US telehealth doctors will write the prescription cash-pay.
+If you have HSA/FSA, your doctor can write you a Letter of Medical Necessity that often makes the Realm Peers subscription reimbursable too.
+Ask us.

 What's the time commitment?